MICA-MNI/z-brains/docs/index.rst

 Breaking news ️‍📰
 --------------------------------------------------------
-`z-brains version 0.0.2 "Reborn"` is up and running!
+``zbrains`` version v1.0 "lido" is up and running!

 About 👁️‍🗨️
 --------------------------------------------------------
-`z-brains` is an open toolbox promoting standardized procedures to map and normalize structural imaging features in epilepsy research.
+``zbrains`` is an open toolbox promoting standardized procedures to map and normalize structural imaging features in epilepsy research.
 This pipeline integrates processing streams to map and normalize T1-weighted (cortical thickness, subcortical volume), diffusion-weighted (mean diffusivity, fractional anisotropy), FLAIR (intensity), and quantitative T1 (intensity) imaging data to standard neocortical, subcortical, and hippocampal spaces.